civilcode/cloud9-bootstrap/README.md

 Installation script
 -------------------
 The script will install zsh and setup a elixir/phoenix development environment.
+The script has to be executed at the home root `~`.

 ```
 cd